 FAQs: All Your Dried Poblano Questions Answered

-Can I eat dried poblano chiles whole?
+Can you eat dried poblano chiles without rehydrating them?

 Are dried poblanos the same as ancho chiles?